jacobpatterson1549/kuuf-library/README.md

 Edit [internal/db/csv/library.csv](internal/db/csv/library.csv), with one row for each book.
 The application may need to be rebuilt by Docker: `docker-compose up web`.

 ### localhost

+Build the application using the `make` command.
 The server defaults to run on port 8000.
 This can be configured by setting the `PORT` environment variable or the `-port` application argument.
 All application arguments are attempted to be read as environment variables.
 Environment variables have the same name as application arguments, but are uppercase and have underscores instead of hyphens.
+Further information about the application can be accessed by running it with the `-h` argument.

 ### database